htc-class/homework-site/src/markdown-pages/year-3/week-09.md

   always also watch the videos and update your code to (mostly) match.
 - [Video link](http://jared.howtocomputer.link/monkey/25--2.8-function-literals.mp4)
 - Submit a MR, **Review your diffs and fixup!!**, then slack the MR url

 ---

+## King C Chapter 9 Projects 👑

+---

+- First, make sure you've slowly and carefully read all of chapter 9 of King C. assignment.
+- Merge your `king-c` repo branch from last week, and **CREATE A NEW BRANCH**.
+- Complete the following programming projects from chapter 8, making a **new file** for every one:
+  - `1`
+  - `6`
+  - `8`
+- commit your work, and push up a MR on GitLab
+- before you slack me the URL, review your own diffs, clean up anything you notice, then slack me the URL.

+---